ThePlexus/ntopng-docker/README.md

-# Plexus's Small office/Home office ntopng build - totally FOSS, no license
+# Plexus's Small office/Home office ntopng
+## totally FOSS, no license

 nProbe license not needed.
 A router that can export Netflow pakcets is needed (OpenWRT, pfSense, Linux on a Nuk, Ubiquity etc)